gkapfham/curriculum-vitae/README.md

 pdflatex curriculum_vitae_kapfhammer.tex
 ```

+Alternatively, once you have access to the `bibliography` submodule you can
-Alternatively, you can compile the CV using a single command:
+compile the CV using a single command:

 ```shell
 latexmk -pdf -pvc curriculum_vitae_kapfhammer.tex